 Cleanup Status.
-Historically, there have been many longstanding issues associated with DOE's Environmental Management program.
-Much attention has focused on the amount of time and money needed to clean up environmental contamination, and to manage and dispose of radioactive and other hazardous wastes.
-To date, there are 114 geographic sites within the Environmental Management program (including the 7 sites that DOE proposed for transfer to the NNSA), which were contaminated from nuclear weapons production or civilian nuclear energy research.
-According to DOE, all response actions were complete at 76 of these sites as of the end of FY2003.
-Congress had appropriated approximately \$70 billion through FY2003 for cleanup and site closure since the Environmental Management program was established in FY1989.
-DOE expects cleanup to be complete at 3 additional sites by the end of FY2005, and at 7 additional sites by the end of CY2006, yielding a total of 86 of the 114 sites with cleanup complete.
+In addition to debate over annual appropriations, there have been many longstanding issues associated with DOE's Environmental Management program.
+Much attention has focused on the resources and time needed to clean up environmental contamination, and to manage and dispose of radioactive and other hazardous wastes.
+To date, there are 114 geographic sites within the Environmental Management program (including the seven sites that DOE proposed for transfer to the NNSA), which were contaminated from nuclear weapons production or civilian nuclear energy research.
+According to DOE, all response actions were complete at